interpretml/interpret-community/README.md

 ![Visualization Dashboard Cohorts](./img/ModelPerformance.png)

 ### Dataset explorer
-You can explore your dataset statistics by selecting different filters along the X, Y, and color axis of this tab to slice your data into different dimensions.
+You can explore your dataset statistics by selecting different filters along the X, Y, and color axes of this tab to slice your data into different dimensions.

 ![Visualization Dashboard Cohorts](./img/DatasetExplorer.png)